Non-Hodgkin lymphoma is a type of blood cancer. It's more common in boys than girls.

 Any tests and investigations that your child needs will be explained to you.
 The Children’s Cancer and Leukaemia Group (CCLG) has more information about what the tests and scans involve.

 The stage of a cancer is a term used to describe its size and whether it has spread beyond its original site.
 The type of treatment your child receives depends on the stage of the disease.
-A simplified version of the stages of NHL is below:

 One group of lymph nodes is affected, or there’s a single extranodal tumour.